Last Updated on March 15, 2021 by Julia Wilson

 Separate key resources – Cats and dogs should each have their own food and water bowls, toys and beds (although in typical cat fashion, it’s not unheard of for cats to decide they prefer the dog’s bed to their own).

 Cat trees and perches – Cats are climbers and when threatened feel safe when they are up high.
-Cat trees and perches and shelving are a great way to give the cat the sense of safety from a height.
+Cat trees and perches and shelving are a great way to give the cat a sense of safety from a height.
 Cat trees also provide the cat with a place to scratch his or her claws which stretches the arms and shoulders and removes the loose outer layer of the claw.

 Litter trays – Ensure that there are adequate litter trays in the house, one per cat, plus one extra.
 Litter trays should not be lined up side by side but placed in different locations around the house.
 In the case of a household with a dog (especially a curious puppy), the litter tray(s) should be placed in a location that the cat can go to the toilet safely without being bailed up by the dog.
 If the cat doesn’t feel safe with the location of the tray, he or she will find another spot to go to the toilet.